heligone/spinorialBall/README.md

 ## Printable frame

-It is a truncated icosahedron (More commonly called footbal) assembled like a 3D puzzle From 32 pieces :
+It is a truncated icosahedron assembled like a 3D puzzle from 32 hollow pieces :
 - 20 Hexagons
 - 12 Pentagons